 Sorry guys.
 I accidentally deleted the disabled women athletes’ post twice tonight and I am so frustrated and angry at myself right now that its probably best for me to step away from the computer, before I lose my temper and throw the contraption outside.

 So I have the headache from hell, and I wasn’t able to finish the disabled women athletes post.
 I’ll try to get it up on Monday.
 In the meantime, environmentally friendly housing has been on my mind.
-These links are from two old posts I
+As we explore sustainable living options, the impact

 I’ve had a little project in mind for a few weeks but I’ll need some help bringing it to fruition.
 As many of you know, when engaging in discussions about contentious topics such as race, gender, politics, oppression, etc., there are always clueless and/or privileged